 Similarly, it's high levels of potassium, which essentially helps relax the tension in your blood vessels, thereby reducing blood pressure.
 Why do we care about this?
 Because high blood pressure leads to and/or complicates many other health issues like stroke, heart health, and diabetes.

 Should I Peel The Pear In This Salad Recipe?

 To peel or not peel?
-I do not suggest peeling the pear as it is rich in vitamin C – a cancer-busting vitamin – and pectin which lowers cholesterol.
-Since most of these nutrients are found just below the skin it is advisable to cook and eat the with the peel on.
-Additionally, there are many other health benefits including heart health and anti-inflammatory properties.
+I do not suggest peeling the pear as it is rich in vitamin C, a cancer-busting vitamin and pectin which lowers cholesterol.
+Since most of these nutrients are found just below the skin it is advisable to cook and eat them with the peel on.
+Additionally, there are many other health benefit including heart health and anti-inflammatory properties.

 What nuts work with this recipe?

 I typically round out the dish with "pepitas" which are the seeds from a pumpkin.
 Note its the green seed that is actually inside the white shell most of us are familiar with. it's a larger, dark green cousin of a sunflower seed kernel.
 Pepitas give the salad a crunch while the cheese supplies a certain level of saltiness and tartness.